Criminal Defense Lawyers

 Though not as severe as a felony, a misdemeanor can still result in up to one year in jail and up to $2500 in fines plus court costs.
 The degree of punishment for criminal misdemeanors vary based on the unique circumstances involved.
 Under Illinois criminal law, charges of retail theft, possession of cannabis, assault, simple battery, aggravated speeding, reckless driving or DUI, are typically charged as misdemeanor offenses in their most simple forms.

 Felony crimes involve more severe penalties than misdemeanors, and involve prison sentences of one year or longer.
 If you are convicted, you significant jail time, large fines and loss of privileges and rights people take for granted every day.
 Certain offenses also result in a loss of driving privileges, registration as a sex offender, and can damage your reputation for life.

 Criminal Defense Videos

-For more information concerning criminal defense in Illinois, we invite you to watch our informational videos.
+For more information concerning Illinois criminal defense in the Chicago area, we invite you to watch our informational videos.
 The Chicago criminal defense attorneys from our firm have over one hundred years of experience in helping clients throughout Illinois, and we look forward to discussing how we can help you.